Cozumel: Geography

 Large parts of the island are covered with mangrove forest which has many endemic animal species.
 Cozumel is a flat island based on limestone, resulting in a karst topography.
 The highest natural point on the island is less than 15 m above sea level.
-The cenotes are deep water-filled sinkholes formed by water percolating through the soft limestone soil for thousands of years.
-Cozumel's cenotes are restricted to qualified cave divers with appropriate credentials.
+The cenotes are water-filled sinkholes formed by water percolating through the soft limestone soil for thousands of years.
+Eighteen deep cenotes and more than 250 shallow bodies exist on the island.
+Many are under dense vegetation.
+Jade Cavern Cozumel (Cenote Chempita) near El Cedral is often visited by tourists.